-It is so important that we mothers take good care of our hearts because they are the wellspring of our life.
-If the spring dries up, well, there is no water.
-Read on for more.
+It is so important that we, mothers take good care of our hearts, because they are the wellspring of our life.
+In this post you’ll find affirmation cards for moms and some encouragement if you’re emotionally exhausted.

-In defeat I leaned over my 5 year old’s bed as I prayed.
+In defeat, I leaned over my 5 year old’s bed….and prayed.

 I had my hand on her soft blonde hair and was struggling to pray through my feelings of failure.
 These were the thoughts running through my head…

-I never end up doing the things I should have done.
+that should never have done the things I should have done.

 Do my kids even like me?